 disability must present documentation of the disability and present

 - The evaluation must have been completed by a qualified,

 provider, psychologist/psychiatrist) who has experience with an

 adolescent and adult population.
 The professional's credentials

-must appear on the documentation, and the documentation must be
+must appear on the documentation.

 - The evaluator must include, in the test report, evidence that